awfulbadgames/robocopyme/README.md

 List to the paths of folders you wan to backup.

-- Note that this tool will get the drive letter of source folders make the backup inside these folders.
-So by this example you wil get this structure in the root of the destination drive:
+- Note that this tool will get the drive letter of source folders and make the backup inside these folders.
+So by this example you wil get the follow structure in the root of the destination drive:

 ```
 c